 These are typically accountants who have gone on to receive specialist further training in winding up the affairs of insolvent companies.

 - Company ceases trading

 - Directors appoint an insolvency practitioner to undergo the liquidation process

 - Once appointed, the directors powers to run the company cease

 - Director assists the liquidator in preparing a Statement of Affairs document, which includes a detailed audit of company accounts, summarising what is owed and what returns may be presented to creditors

 - Liquidator will have corporate assets independently valued prior to selling them at market value

-- Proceeds of the asset sale will be distributed to creditors, in order of priority (unless this is a no asset liquidation)
+- Proceeds of the asset sale will be distributed to creditors, in order of priority

 - Any remaining funds are distributed to shareholders